bennettdams/find-and-jump/README.md

 - `findAndJump.cycleThroughMatches`
   - Cycle through results in search mode.
 Only active when search mode is active.
   - _default: Tab_
+- `findAndJump.cycleThroughMatchesBackwards`
+  - Cycle backwards through results in search mode.
+Only active when search mode is active.
+  - _default: Shift + Tab_

 Here's the default keybindings for the JSON settings: